sureshrasa/cleandatacw/README.md

   * The script initially invokes the method "loadData" to produce the merged view of the data sets
   * Averages are computed on the merged data set grouped by the subject and activity
-  * The data set and the computed data set are written to their respective files in CSV format
+  * The data set and the computed data set are written to their respective files

 #### loadData
 Loads the training and test data sets for the subject labels, X features and y labels.
 The columns from these data frames are combined into a single data frame and returned.
 It calls upon the methods loadAllYLabels, loadAllFeatures and loadAllSubjects to load the respective data frames.